raspigam/lessons/introduction-to-computers/README.md

   * the Raspberry Pi bridges microcontroller concepts to mobile and personal computing technology
 * Practical details and useful facts of SD storage cards
   * SD cards form an increasingly important storage medium as it is often the sole form of (extension) storage for mobile devices
+* Computing concepts and the types of problems computers can help us with